Felicity Smoak (Arrowverse): The Flash

 Felicity first appears in the series during the season one episode "Going Rogue", where she helps the team rescue Barry Allen from Leonard Snart.
 She and Barry confirm their friendship, and agree to keep their relationship platonic.
 She also meets Harrison Wells, who is aware of her academic achievements.
 Later in the season, she and Ray Palmer travel to Central City to assist Team Flash with meta-human Brie Larvan, in the episode "All Star Team Up".

-At the start of the season three episode "Paradox" Barry Allen comes to Felicity for advice regarding the repercussions of 'Flashpoint'.
+At the start of the season three episode "Paradox", Barry comes to Felicity for advice regarding the repercussions of 'Flashpoint'.
 During season four, Felicity makes an appearance at the bachelorette party of Iris West in the episode "Girls Night Out" and helps to thwart the efforts of Amunet Black.